mbreed-author/mbreed-author.github.io/_posts/2022-02-11-events-notes-21.md

 4. Iona's idea of a computer program to prove every mathematical theorem echoes Kurt Godel's 1931 [Incompleteness Theorems](https://www.quantamagazine.org/how-godels-incompleteness-theorems-work-20200714/).

-5. Tommy's daymare of Iona leaving him, is drawn from the ending of *The House at Pooh Corner*.
+5. Tommy's daymare at the end of the chapter recalls Christopher Robin's farewell to Pooh at the end of *The House at Pooh Corner*.